 How easy is the route to navigate?

 While advanced navigational skills are not necessary, a basic level of navigation competency is required.
 Runners are advised to carry a map, compass and GPS device.
 The whole route is marked by Anglesey Coastal Path signposts, which come in different forms but always display the Tern and yellow arrow which are the guides on this route.
-Dedicated Ring O' Fire signs will mark the route to the night's accommodation and any diversions.
+Dedicated Ring O' Fire signs will mark the route to the night's accommodation and any difficult diversions.

 How many checkpoints and where are they situated?